-

 Individual Liberty:

 At St Rose’s, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-Positive choices are rewarded at lunch time through Friday Fine Dining and SMILE Award for academic and/or worthy behaviour.
+Positive choices are rewarded through house points.
 As a school we educate and provide boundaries for young pupils to make choices, through both provision of a safe environment and by providing an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through our E-Safety and PSHE and Citizenship lessons.
 Whether it be through choice of challenge, how they record their learning or participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
-Year 2 children chose whether they would like to be a Rocket Playtime Leader and undergo a series of early morning leadership training sessions.

 Mutual Respect and Tolerance of those of Different Faiths and Beliefs: